-Figure 17.
-Picture of the ECM-0555 powertrain control module
+Picture of the ECM-0555 powertrain control

 Vehicle controller inputs include accelerator position sensor, brake switch, stop switch, reverse switch, cruise control switches, auxiliary system voltage and battery temperature and current sensors.
 Feedback from the Azure Motor Controller over the CAN link yields battery voltage, vehicle (motor) speed, motor and controller temperature, actual torque and current, and any drivetrain faults.
 The vehicle controller transmits a torque command and optionally a target speed (for cruise control) to the Azure motor controller over the CAN link.
-It also controls the speedometer, all displays and warning lights and the variable-speed coolant pump.
+It also controls the speedometer, the variablespeed coolant pump and all displays and warning lights .